juanpc2018/Kurzweill-K2000RS-Sampler/README.md

 there are many websites that claim to sell complete C38 compiler, Unknown / Unverified, seem old/abandoned websites. </br>

 would require Asembly manual code translation, line-by-line where possible </br>
-Eproms are Not Big = is possible, do able. </br>
+Eproms are Not Big = possible, do able. </br>
-would also require a lot of debug to make the software 100% compatible with different HW architectures. </br>
+would require a lot of debug using Digilent Digital Discovery or similar, to make software 100% compatible with different HW architectures. </br>

 ### [Byte Craft Compilers](https://www.phaedsys.com/principals/bytecraft/index.html)